skyfox69/jsapi/README.md

   end
 ```

-Model classes can also contain validations, for example:
+A model class may also have validations, for example:

 ```ruby
   class BaseRange < Jsapi::Model::Base